Alberta Probate Forms: Complete Guide to GA1, GA2, and More

 - Calculate fees

-- File at appropriate Court of Queen's Bench registry
+- File at appropriate Court of King's Bench registry

 - Wait for processing (6-12 weeks typical)